zararah/zararah.net/_posts/2016/2016-03-19-women-tech-critics.md

 - diversity
 ---

 *Warning: really long post.
-For a reading list of books, blogs and more which take a critical perspective on tech/data and are written by women, scroll to the bottom!*
+For a reading list of books, blogs and more which take a critical perspective on tech/data and are written by women, scroll to the bottom, or check out [this Twitter list](https://twitter.com/zararah/lists/women-tech-critics) of the women mentioned below!*

 <!--more-->